amanaroratc/Youtube-music-database/README.md

 The playlist can be later converted to any other platform using several tools available online, which usually have a paywall to allow converting a "private" playlist from YouTube.

-To start, simply press CTRL-A, CTRL-V from your "Liked Songs" playlist page from https://music.youtube.com/playlist?list=LM
+To start, simply press CTRL-A, CTRL-V from your "Liked Songs" playlist page from [here](https://music.youtube.com/playlist?list=LM) to a new text file.

 Further tasks in this project would be to automate the above procedure using web scraping in Python (but why would someone provide their google account login credentials, hmm)